CMarcoo/SafeChat/README.md

 ![executables](https://i.imgur.com/r8y34gS.png)

 # Databases Support
-At the beginning of the config.yml file, you will find a `database` section, which is really important, because it allows you to specify your preferred database type.
+At the beginning of the config.yml file, you will find a `databaseX` section, which is really important, because it allows you to specify your preferred databaseX type.
-This plugin uses databases in order to store player flags, the default one is **SQLite** which will generate a local database into the plugin's folder.
+This plugin uses databases in order to store player flags, the default one is **SQLite** which will generate a local databaseX into the plugin's folder.

 There also is support for other databases, such as:
 - MySQL